 \section{Preliminaries of AFDM}

 In this section, we review preliminary knowledge of AFDM systems.
 For a detailed description of the AFDM system model and its modulation principles, see \cite{Bemani_AFDM_21ICC}.

-Let $\bf{x}$ denote a vector comprising $N$ modulated symbols denoted by $x_m$ in the discrete affine Fourier domain, where $m=0,1,\dots,N-1$.
-These data symbols are mapped into the time domain by inverse DAFT (IDAFT), thus leading to the modulated signal as
+Let $\bf{x}$ denote a vector comprising $N$ modulated symbols denoted by $x_m$, $m=0,1,\dots,N-1$, in the discrete affine Fourier domain.
+These symbols are mapped into the time domain by inverse DAFT (IDAFT), leading to the modulated signal as

-where $n=0, 1, \dots, N-1$, $c_1$ is assumed to be a positive number not smaller than $\frac{{2{\alpha _{\max }} + 1}}{{2N}}$ with $\alpha _{\max }$ denoting the maximum Doppler shift normalized by $N$, and $c_2$ can be any irrational number or a rational number less than $\frac{{1}}{{2N}}$.
-Similar to OFDM systems that employ CP to construct an equivalent parallel orthogonal channel structure, AFDM systems add a CPP instead of a CP due to the different periodicity of the AFDM signal.
-Unlike CP, which is the copy of the last several samples of the body of the OFDM symbol, based on the periodicity defined in \cite{Bemani_AFDM_21ICC}, the CPP is calculated as
+where $n=0, 1, \dots, N-1$, $c_1$ and $c_2$ are design parameters.
+OFDM systems employ the CP, which is the copy of the last several samples of the body of the OFDM symbol, to construct an equivalent parallel orthogonal channel structure.
+Similar to this structure, AFDM systems add the CPP instead of the CP due to the different periodicity of the AFDM signal.
+Based on the periodicity defined in \cite{Bemani_AFDM_21ICC}, the CPP is calculated as

-where $L$ denotes the length of CPP.
-We assume that $L\ge l_{\max}$, where $l_{\max}$ is the maximum delay of channel path.
+where $L$ denotes the length of the CPP.
+We assume that $L\ge l_{\max}$, with $l_{\max}$ representing the maximum delay of channel paths.